microsoft/dsb/README.md

 ## Query templates
 - The query templates are adapted from the TPC-DS benchmark with three new queries (100, 101, 102).
 For the query templates adapted from TPC-DS benchmark, we keep the original query ID of the template.
 - The queries are divided into two groups: agg_queries (i.e., single block queries) and multi-block queries.
-- The DS++ benchmark also includes a set of single-block SPJ queries that are derived from the query templates for evaluating techniques with limited capabilities.
+- The DSB benchmark also includes a set of single-block SPJ queries that are derived from the query templates for evaluating techniques with limited capabilities.
 - The query templates for Microsoft SQL Server dialect: ./query_templates_sqlserver
 - The query templates for Postgres dialect: ./query_templates_pg